HimanshooJ/Adaptive-Reader/README.md

 ## License

-This isn't License under any regulatory body
+This project is licensed under the MIT License.
 ---

 ## Acknowledgements